When will I be notified about getting into the show?

 • What exactly is the ‘Solo Show Award’?

-We began offering a Solo Show Award as an opportunity for one artist to exhibit a body of their work in a small room of the gallery, separate from the rest of the juried exhibition.
-This honor is bestowed on one artist who submits a successful, cohesive body of work.
-This artist will also have a separate show announcement post card designed for them.
+We began offering a Solo Show Award as an opportunity for one artist to exhibit a body of their work in a room separate from the rest of the juried exhibition.
+This honor is bestowed on one artist who submits the most successful, cohesive body of work.
+This solo show is treated as a separate exhibit, meaning that it will have it’s own show announcement and own title wall.

 • What happens if my work is not selected for the Solo Show?

-If your body of work was not selected for the solo show, each piece will be considered individually to be accepted into the juried portion of the exhibition.
+If your body of work was not selected for the solo show, each piece will be considered individually to be potentially accepted into the juried exhibition.

-• If I submit a body of work for consideration for the Solo Show Award, will I have to show exactly those pieces or can I switch some out later?
+• If I submit a body of work for consideration for the Solo Show, will I have to show exactly those pieces or can I switch some out later?

 When a body of work is selected for the Solo Show, the Gallery will contact the artist to discuss their work in terms of number, size, and layout.
 Artists may be asked to include more or less pieces than were originally submitted.

 • When will I be notified about getting into the show?

-• Is there any reason that my work could be disqualified?
+• Is there any reason that my work could be disqualified after it is accepted?

 • My artwork requires specific hanging instructions, how do I provide this information?
 Do I need to provide my own supplies?

 You may briefly describe your installation needs in the “Special Instructions” box on the submission form.
 If further explanation is needed, contact the gallery to discuss installation requirements.
 Anything besides standard screws needed to hang a piece of artwork is required to be provided by the artist.

 • I don’t know how to price my artwork, will the Gallery help me with that?